-Worth noting is that there are specific animals that are only found in the Amazon.
+One thing that’s worth noting is that some animals are exclusively found in the Amazon.
 Some of these include reptiles like the anaconda and the Jesus lizard; mammals like the howler monkey, golden lion tamarin, jaguar, sloth, spider monkey, and the Amazon River dolphin; birds like the toucan and the scarlet macaw; and amphibians like the poison dart frog and the glass frog.

 The presence of an incredibly wide array of wildlife has brought about a lot of exploration in the forests, and as an outcome, it serves as a major foreign exchange earner for the nine regions, especially for Brazil, Peru, Bolivia, and Ecuador.
-There have been a lot of studies conducted in the regions due to the wildlife present.
+Many studies have been conducted in the regions due to the wildlife present.

-Although the soil in the forest is fertile, there is a deterring factor.
-The fertility of the soils in the Amazon is easily depleted over a short time rendering farming on a single piece of land quite difficult.
-This is because the sandy soils are thin, thus not suitable for farming.
+Although the soil in the forest is fertile, there is a deterring factor — the fertility of the soils in the Amazon is easily depleted over a short time, rendering farming on a single piece of land quite difficult.
+This is because the sandy soils are thin, thus unsuitable for farming.

-The formerly forested land that has been abandoned after soil degradation becomes grazing lands for cattle, and they too demand more grazing lands.
+The formerly forested land that has been abandoned after soil degradation becomes grazing lands for cattle, with their growing population demanding even more grazing lands.

 Brazil has the lion’s share of the rainforest.
-This has aided it to become one of the best world producers of soya beans influenced by the amount of rainfall and humidity provided by the forest basin.
+This has aided it in becoming one of the best world producers of soya beans, influenced by the amount of rainfall and humidity the forest basin provides.

 However, the increasing demand for yield per hectare of soya has dramatically resulted in forest encroachment and deforestation.
 20% of the Amazon biome has already been lost due to deforestation.
 According to WWF, by 2030, about 27% (more than a quarter) of the Amazon biome will have no trees if the current rate of deforestation persists.

 Rainforests, as the name suggests, are rainmakers.
-Tropical rainforests lie in a zone that has intense solar energy, which brings about convection of air, thus loses moisture to the atmosphere, which is one of the factors that lead to frequent and heavy downpours.
+Tropical rainforests lie in a zone with intense solar energy, which brings about air convection, thus losing moisture to the atmosphere, which is one of the factors that lead to frequent and heavy downpours.